Did you know that in the past five years there has been more than a 50% increase in the number of people who read newsletters?

 The newsletter launched last month but is growing quickly.
 We recently launched a paid section where we do deep dives into proposals, share exclusive freelancing reports, and more actionable strategies to help freelancers win.

-Gonzalo (from Paris, France) started Seedtable over 3 years ago.
+Gonzalo (from Paris, France) started Seedtable about 4 years ago.

 My name is Gonz.
 My full-time job is Head of Growth at a company called Jobbatical.
 But early mornings, nights and weekends belong to Seedtable, my side project.

 Most of my readers are investors, founders and employees at some of the best organizations in Europe – companies like Stripe, Transferwise, and N26; funds like Atomico, Point Nine Capital, and Entrepreneur First; and news outlets like Sifted and Tech.eu.

 9. Ticker Nerd ($48K/year)

 Luciano Viterale (from Sydney NSW, Australia) started Ticker Nerd about 2 years ago.

 My name is Luc and I run Ticker Nerd with my close friend and business partner Sam!
 Ticker Nerd is a monthly subscription service for investors that surfaces and analyzes trending stocks before the hype train arrives.
 All packaged neatly into our weekly report.
 We’re currently at $4.5k MRR without spending a single dollar on advertising.

 Pete Codes (from Edinburgh, UK) started No CS Degree over 3 years ago.

 Hey!
 I’m Pete, I live in Scotland and I started No CS Degree.
 It’s a website a lot like Starter Story where I interview self-taught web developers that don’t have a Computer Science degree but have still made successful startups or found well-paying jobs.
 I was working in bookies before but someone threatened to stab my boss, so I thought I better quit and make a website instead!